intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 One of the key challenges in deploying new features in a protocol is ensuring compatibility with all actors that could influence the outcome.

-Protocols that deploy without active measures against intermediation can accrue middleboxes that depend on certain aspects of the protocol
+Protocols deployed without active measures against intermediation will tend to become intermediated over time, as network operators deploy middleboxes to perform some function on traffic.
-{{?PATH-SIGNALS=I-D.hardie-path-signals}}.
 In particular, one of the consequences of an unencrypted protocol is that any element on path can interact with the protocol.
 For example, HTTP was specifically designed with intermediation in mind, transparent proxies {{?HTTP=RFC7230}} are not only possible but sometimes advantageous, despite some significant downsides.
 Consequently, transparent proxies for cleartext HTTP are commonplace.

 Middleboxes are also protocol participants, to the degree that they are able to observe and act in ways that affect the protocol.
 The degree to which a